-Arrive into Kathmandu International Airport where you will find your local Nepalese Rustic Pathways leaders waiting for you outside of baggage claim.
+Arrive into Kathmandu International Airport where you will find your Aussie and local Nepali Schoolies Reimagined Leaders waiting for you outside of baggage claim.
 From the airport you’ll be transported to our base hotel in Kathmandu.
-Enjoy the sights and sounds of Kathmandu and get to know your Rustic Pathways leaders during a day of orientation.
+Enjoy the sights and sounds of Kathmandu and get to know your Schoolies Reimagined tribe during a day of orientation.

 Overnight: Hotel, Kathmandu

-Have dinner at the resort, debrief your experience today and spend an hour sharing stories around a campfire.
+Have dinner at the resort, and laugh the night away with your new crew around the campfire.
+Nothing bonds a group better than braving heart-pounding rapids!
 Head to bed later for a much needed rest!

 Overnight: River Camp, Trisuli River

 Wake up for a hot breakfast with the sun and get ready for some more action.
 You’ll head back onto the river today for your next run through rapids such as Monsoon, Upset, and Coffee Pot.
-Run the river to lower elevations and head to shore at your take out point.
-You’ll break for lunch on the shore, dry off and pack up for a road trip to Pokhara, nepal’s second largest city.
-The drive passes trough some incredible scenery, so sit back and enjoy the countryside of Nepal pass by.
-This evening, enjoy a walk through the streets of Pokhara and then have your final trek orientation over dinner.
+Run the river to lower elevations and head to shore at the take-out point.
+You’ll break for lunch on the shore, dry off and pack up for a road trip to Pokhara, Nepal’s second largest city.
+The drive passes through some incredible scenery, so sit back and enjoy the countryside of Nepal pass by.
+This evening, enjoy a walk through the streets of Pokhara and then have your trek orientation over dinner.

 Overnight: Hotel Snowland, Pokhara

-After breakfast, put on your trekking shoes and get into to the bus for a short drive to Nayapul, the starting point for the trek.
+Time to lace up those hiking boots and hit the mountains.
+Head to Nayapul, the starting point for the trek.
 Start your day with a steep ascent to Ulleri where you get your first view of the Himalayas, then continue through Asia’s biggest rhododendron forests.
-You can observe colourful flowers while you trek and reach your destination Ghorepani after walking 6-7 hours and stop for the night.
+You will observe colourful flowers and unusual animals while you trek to reach your destination Ghorepani.
+The first leg of your trek is about 6- 7 hours before stopping for the night.

 Overnight: Tea House, Ghorepani

 Today, you’ll wake up at the crack of dawn for an early climb to the summit of Poon Hill (3200m).
-Here, we’ll watch the sun rise across a magnificent Himalayan panoramas and sit in awe of the highest mountain range in the entire world.
+Here, we’ll watch the sunrise across a magnificent Himalayan panorama and sit in awe of the highest mountain range in the entire world *Insert lots of WOWs and what a day to be alive’s*.
 After breakfast follow a long ridge through rhododendron forests to Deurali.
 You will then walk through impressive river gorges with the chance to see Langur monkeys in the trees.
 Your destination today is Tadapani.

 Overnight: Tea House, Tadapani